RainbowMiner/RainbowMiner/README.md

 #### 1. Signup and create a rig for rent
 - signup at https://www.miningrigrentals.com
 - create API keys with permission "Manage Rigs" checked
-- create a rig for an algorithm that you want to rent to an interested renter at the "MyRigs" section of the website
+- create a rig for at least one algorithm that you want to rent to an interested renter at the "MyRigs" section of the website
-- add pools on the "Pool Configuration" tab of the rig
+- optional: add pools on the "Pool Configuration" tab of the rig
 - set your rig's rentable status to "available"
 - edit your rig's description and add your RainbowMiner workername, enclosed with square brackets, somewhere into the text, e.g. ``[rbm]``.
 This is important, otherwise Rainbowminer will not find your rig, later.